 All write-offs are done in accordance with the policy on the provision for doubtful debt and write-off of irrecoverable debt.

 11. IMPLEMENTATION AND REVIEW OF THIS POLICY

-- 11.1 This revised policy together with municipal tariffs shall be implemented once approved by Council.
-All future credit control and debt collection measures must be taken in accordance with this policy. - 11.2 A municipal council must adopt a credit control and debt collection by-law to give effect to this policy in accordance with section 98(1) of MSA.
+11.1 This revised policy together with municipal tariffs shall be implemented once approved by Council.
+All future credit control and debt collection measures must be taken in accordance with this policy.